yamogoo/alma-ui/client/README.md

 - My component [Vue3ResizeBounding](https://resize-bounding.netlify.app/) for intuitive resizable layouts

+- Projects can adopt a simplified token model while retaining compatibility with the strict design system

 > Everything is optimized for my stack and workflow, without the bloat of prebuilt UI libraries.

 ## 🎯 Advantages of the Custom Design System